nuraan-ai/.github/profile/README.md

 </p>
 <h1 align="center">Nuraan AI</h1>

 Project Nurāan is an AI-powered platform for national infrastructure planning in Bangladesh.
-It uses anonymised telecom data and advanced AI (Graph Neural Networks) to identify underserved areas and recommend optimal locations for essential services (financial, healthcare, education).
+It uses anonymised telecom data and AI/ML to identify underserved areas and recommend optimal locations for essential services (financial, healthcare, education).

 <table width="100%">
 <tr>